pranavraman1214/ImageProcessing/README.md

 # ImageProcessing
 This is just an experiment with OpenFrameworks, openCv, and image enhancers.
 The project uses Gaussian Blur Sharpening and Cascade Data from IBM.
+The project right now is in the development stage of Facial Recognition using Naive Bayes Modeling.

 ## Image Sharpening
 <img width="1530" alt="Screen Shot 2019-08-16 at 1 16 32 AM" src="https://user-images.githubusercontent.com/42951007/63147378-945a8900-bfc3-11e9-9db0-b48282a09a89.png">